 Hydrate: It is important to stay hydrated.
 Some people take a multi-trace mineral supplement so they can absorb more water into their cells.

-Try adaptogenic herbs: Try licorice root and rehmannia, which is a Chinese formulation known to help stimulate the adrenals.
+Try adaptogenic herbs: Try Rehmannia, which is a Chinese formulation known to help stimulate the adrenals.

 Build rest into the day: Adding yoga and/or short 20-minute rests, such as meditation during the day, can be restorative.